Is a drink made out of arctic water from Greenland as icy as it sounds?

 Is it mean to say that this vodka is being weighed down by its price and bottle design?

-Can this herbal vodka still be considered a vodka at all, and should you drink it straight?
+Can this herbal vodka be considered a vodka at all, and should anyone drink it neat?

 Will this honey pepper infused vodka be as good as Nemiroff Honey Pepper?

 What does oak wood taste like, and if we put it in a bottle of vodka, will it be any good?

 This brand claims to use the oldest vodka recipe in existence, but is it good?

 Is it justified to expect a certain smoothness in vodka, or can it be a bit rough and still good?

 Will the second contender coming in a plastic bottle be any better than the first one?

 This vodka has been infused with cannabis, but does that really mean it tastes like weed?